 You will study:

-Before signing up please make sure that the day and time do not clash with your academic timetable using your MyTimetable.
+Before signing up, please make sure that the day and time of the course does not clash with your academic timetable by checking MyTimetable.